nokia/ntt/docs/reference.md

 The report command shows a summary of the latest test run.
 The summary includes information such as a list of tests which did not pass, average run times, CPU load, etc.
-Command line options '--json' and '--junit' show similar output, but with JSON or JUNIT formatting.
+Command line options `--json` and `--junit` show similar output, but with JSON or JUNIT formatting.